Coins of the Maldivian rufiyaa

 The coins of the Maldivian rufiyaa are documented since it became a British protectorate in 1304 AH (1887).

 The Maldive Islands were granted independence outside the Commonwealth of Nations as an independent monarchy.
 The 2nd Republic was declared in November 1968.
 The Maldive Islands returned to the Commonwealth in 1982.
+The Maldives was again temporarily outside the Commonwealth from October 2016 until 1 February 2020, when they returned to the Commonwealth.

 Note about the Islamic calendar: The dates do not always correspond exactly, as the AH year is 11 days shorter than a year on the Gregorian calendar.

-The coins of 1318–20 AH (1900–02)
+Coins issued from 1900–1902

 In 1318 AH (1900), a copper larin (or laari) was struck.
-In 1319 AH (1901), a copper Larin was also struck.
-In 1320 AH (1902), a copper Larin & a 4 laari was struck.
+In 1319 AH (1901), a copper laari was also struck.
+In 1320 AH (1902), a copper laari and a 4 laari was struck.

-The coins of 1331 AH (1913)
+Coins issued from 1913

-These coins were an issue of 1 laari & 4 laari coins that we re struck in 1331 AH (1913) at Heaton's Mint in Birmingham, England, despite the fact that they are inscribed 'Struck at Malé.' in Arabic.
+These coins were an issue of 1 laari and 4 laari coins that were struck in 1331 AH (1913) at Heaton's Mint in Birmingham, England, despite the fact that they are inscribed 'Struck at Malé' in Arabic.

-The coins of 1379 AH (1960)
+Coins issued from 1960

 These coins were the last coins to have been issued under the British protectorate.
-They were also the only coins to have been struck during the reign of Sultan Mohammed Farid Didi (1954–68).
+They were also the only coins to have been struck during the reign of Sultan Mohammed Farid Didi (1954–1968).
 These coins were struck at the Royal Mint in London.
 They have the same dimensions as the coins of Ceylon, which were in everyday circulation in the Maldive Islands.
 The coins that were struck in 1960 were the following denominations: